 So, rather than complaining about the topic, find what does the author wish to communicate with you?
 Probably, he wants to give you reasons, why potatoes are in fact healthy for you or he, wants to explain the important aspects of the newly found galaxy.
 Based on experience, IELTS authors write these paragraphs to convey one or more of followings

 Additionally, it is observed that the author reveals his intention of writing at the beginning.
-So, if you can guess that author wants to convey 5 characters of a crow that make the birds special, you can always hunt for those special characteristics in the passage.
+So, if you can guess that author wants to convey main 5 characters, you can always hunt for those characteristics in the passage.
 Such a reading with purpose helps you to stay focused on the task.

 To illustrate, let’s imagine that you are reading about the latest changes in agriculture practices.
-So, while reading through the passage, I am mainly looking for the major changes and then I try to visualise in my mind.
-Let’s say one of the changes is the usage of organic fertilisers instead of the traditional ones, I try to picture a farmer in the field spraying organic manure.
-Such picturization helps me to remember the details when I am solving a question concerning the point.
+So, while reading through the passage, look for the major changes and then try to visualise in mind.
+Let’s say one of the changes is the usage of organic fertilisers instead of the traditional ones.
+Try to picture a farmer in the field spraying organic manure.
+Such picturization helps to remember the details while solving a question concerning the point.

-While reading most of us cannot concentrate for too long and so the mind wanders or distracts very easily.
+While reading, most of us cannot concentrate for too long and so the mind wanders or distracts very easily.
 Many of us even feel exhausted after reading for a passage.
-Such reading habits are inefficient as one needs to re-read the passage again and again to gain the clarity of thought.
+Such reading habits are inefficient as one needs to re-read the passage to gain the clarity of thought.

-Let’s say you need 15 seconds to read a sentence and understand the meaning well, however, under pressure you read it once and miss the meaning completely.
-Now, you need to re-read the sentence and spend another 15 seconds on the same task and you get the meaning well, still, you have put in 30 seconds instead of 15 seconds.
+Let’s say you need 15 seconds to read a sentence and understand the meaning well.
+However, under pressure you read it once and miss the meaning completely.
+Now, you need to re-read the sentence and spend another 15 seconds on the same task to get the meaning well, still, you have put in 30 seconds instead of 15 seconds.
 Also, remember, the repetitive task becomes boring and can hamper your concentration.

 You need to be strict with your mind so that it stays with your current piece of the passage.
-Read a with a target of finishing a novel in a day or two.
+To improve your concentration, read a novel with a target of finishing it in a day or two.
 When you stretch your mind beyond what is expected in the test, chances are you can sustain the test.

-Last but not the least trick to tackle the reading section is to keep a track of mistakes committed.
-Once you have tracked them enough you may start recognising a pattern in the types of mistakes that you commit.
+Last but not the least trick to tackle the IELTS reading section is to keep a track of mistakes committed.
+Once you have tracked them, you may start recognising a pattern in the types of mistakes that you commit.

-For example, if you have been committing errors in recognising True, False and Not Given questions, you may start noticing that most of the students confuse False statements with Not Given or vice versa.
+For example, if you have been committing errors in recognising True, False and Not Given questions, you may further notice that most of the sentences confuse you between False statements with Not Given or vice versa.
 Once you notice this issue you can work further on distinguishing the two statements.

 I hope you benefit from these basic tips.
-Enrol in our classroom coaching in Pune.
+Enroll in our classroom coaching in Pune.